natcap/invest.users-guide/source/sdr.rst

     * sdr_factor -> sediment delivery ratio (SDR; Eq.
 6)

-Comparison with observations
+Comparison with Observations
 ----------------------------

 The sediment yield (sed_export) predicted by the model can be compared with available observations.
 These can take the form of sediment accumulation in a reservoir or time series of Total Suspended Solids (TSS) or turbidity.
 In the former case, the units are the same as in the InVEST model (tons per year).
 For time series, concentration data need to be converted to annual loads (LOADEST and FLUX32 are two software facilitating this conversion).

 Note when comparing with measured results that the SDR model A key thing to remember when comparing predictions to observations is that the model represents rill-inter-rill erosion only.
 As indicated in the Introduction three other sources of sediment may contribute to the sediment budget: gully erosion, stream bank erosion, and mass erosion.
 The relative importance of these processes in a given landscape needs to be determined to ensure adequate model interpretation.

-Appendix 1: Data sources
+Appendix 1: Data Sources
 ========================

 This section is a compilation of potential data sources and suggestions about finding, compiling, and formatting data.
 It is not an exhaustive list.
 Although we strive to update this section regularly with new data sources and methods, users are encouraged to seek local good quality data to improve the quality of model inputs.

-Digital elevation model (DEM)
+Digital Elevation Model (DEM)
 -----------------------------

 DEM data is available for any area of the world, although at varying resolutions.